RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+If you want to use this project on your local machine, start by cloning this repository.
+Then be sure to have the prerequisites and follow the installation steps.

 ### Prerequisites